libremfg/rhize-docs/content/get-started/introduction.md

 This standards-based schema is how Rhize connects every data event across an entire operation.
 If you aren't an ISA-95 fan, we're happy to convert you, but adoption is a requirement to use the platform.

-And if do adopt ISA-95, you open your organization to Rhize's far-reaching transformations.
+And if you do adopt ISA-95, you open your organization to Rhize's far-reaching transformations.

 ## Use cases